Suicidology: Parts of study

-Contributors
+Influential findings

+Findings in suicidology have informed intervention strategies aimed at reducing suicide mortality.
+The finding that discussing suicidal ideation with at-risk individuals does not increase the subsequent likelihood of suicide has been influential to standards of psychological intervention by dispelling concerns of inherent risks associated with assessing for suicidiality.

+The observation that most deaths by suicide are preceded by warning signs has been cited to emphasize the importance of addressing signs of suicidal ideation directly in individuals expressing them.

+By contrast, general and social media coverage of suicide, particularly when dramatized or when the method is described, may increase the risk of suicide particularly in younger populations.

+Theories of suicide

 One of the first to contribute to the study of suicidology is Edwin S. Shneidman.
 Shneidman is considered to be the father of suicidology.
 Shneidman's definition of suicide is a conscious act of self-induced annihilation, best understood as a multidimensional malaise in a needful individual who defines an issue for which suicide is perceived as the best solution.
 He thought of suicide as psychache or intolerable psychological pain.

 Another notable person in the field of suicidology is Emile Durkheim.
 To Durkheim the word suicide is applied to all cases of death resulting directly or indirectly from a positive or negative act of the victim himself, which he knows will produce this result.
 Basically he saw suicide as an external and constraining social fact independent of individual psychopathology.

 In David J. Mayo's definition there were four elements to suicide: